-Mining Inhibitor Pump Station BZ-660/16G
+Mining-grade Inhibitor Pump Station BZ-660/16G

 View detailsThis pump uses electricity as the power drive.
 The process of aerosol retardant fire prevention and extinguishing involves converting a retardant aqueous solution under certain pressure into an aerosol through an atomizer.
 The tiny droplets sprayed by the aerosol generator can drift with the air leakage flow to any place in the goaf where air leakage occurs, thereby achieving comprehensive fire prevention in the goaf.
 When mining self-igniting single coal seams or multiple layered coal seams, using retardant solution for fire prevention by spraying the retardant solution onto residual coal in the goaf to suppress spontaneous combustion of residual coal is an effective method.